2 June 2021 Lunch+Learn

 As part of that, we have joined with eight other founding organizations from across the country to launch and grow a Network for Social Transformation.
 What binds us together is a commitment to relationally-driven, ground-up, asset-based, and place-centered neighborhood and community transformation.

-On June 2nd, we welcomed the luminary founders and directors of three of those organizations—Kaleidoscope Collaborative, Amy Moritz Consulting, and Lifeline CDC—to share from their significant experience generating just and lasting change.
+For this quarter's virtual Lunch+Learn, we visited with the luminary founders and directors of three of those organizations—Kaleidoscope Collaborative RVA, Amy Moritz Consulting, and Lifeline CDC—to share from their significant experience generating just and lasting change.

 If you missed it, you can still listen in by clicking here.